JuliaIBPM/ImmersedLayers.jl/docs/src/manual/heatconduction.md

 ````

 ## Motions
-It is straightforward to make bodies move in time-varying problems.
+It is straightforward to make bodies move in time-varying problems,
-For each body that we create, we can provide a corresponding motion,
-via the `motions = ` keyword.
-(If a `BodyList` is provided, then
-a corresponding `MotionList` must be provided.)
+using the `RigidBodyMotion` function.
+In the previous example
+we used this in a trivial fashion.
+Here, we will use it
-The only caveat is that the time-stepping becomes considerably slower
+in a non-trivial example.
+The only caveat is that the time-stepping becomes slower
 in such problems, since the system operators must be regenerated at
 every time step.

 The `RigidBodyTools.jl` package provides a versatile set of motions,
 both rigid-body and deforming, and associated tools.

-For example,
+### Rigid body motion
-to simply make the body move at constant velocity 1 in the `x` direction.
+For example, to simply make the body move at constant velocity 1 in the `x` direction.

 ````@example heatconduction
+Xp_to_jp = MotionTransform([0,0],0)
+Xc_to_jc = MotionTransform([0,0],0)
+dofs = [ConstantVelocityDOF(0),ConstantVelocityDOF(1),ConstantVelocityDOF(0)]
+joint = Joint(FreeJoint2d,0,Xp_to_jp,1,Xc_to_jc,dofs)
-m = RigidBodyMotion((1.0,0.0),0.0)
+m = RigidBodyMotion(joint,body)
 ````

+The `MotionTransform` operator `Xp_to_jp` places the parent side of the joint at the origin of the
+inertial coordinate system (body 0) with no rotation, and `Xc_to_jc` places
+the child side of the joint at the origin of the body's system (body 1), also with no rotation.
+We are creating a *free* joint, with all degrees of freedom possibly in motion.

+These three degrees of freedom are all assigned a prescribed behavior in the `dofs`
+vector.
+They are ordered as [rotation, x position, y position].
+The rotational and y degrees of freedom are all set to zero velocity
+and the x degree is set to velocity of 1.

+### Surface deformation
+Deformations to the body surface can be superposed on rigid body
-Here's an example of a deforming motion
+motions.
+Here's an example of a deforming motion on a stationary body

 ````@example heatconduction
 ufcn(x,y,t) = 0.25*x*y*cos(t)
 vfcn(x,y,t) = 0.25*(x^2-y^2)*cos(t)
+def = DeformationMotion(ufcn,vfcn)
+X = MotionTransform([0,0],0)
+joint = Joint(X)
-m = DeformationMotion(ufcn,vfcn)
+m = RigidBodyMotion(joint,body,def)
 ````

-Either of these would be provided in the `motions = ` keyword of the problem
+Either of these would be provided in the `motions` keyword of the problem
 construction.
 Consult the documentation of `RigidBodyTools.jl` to learn more
 about these.
 However, for time-marching purposes, it is helpful to know that the
 maximum surface velocity is provided by the `maxvelocity` function:

 ````@example heatconduction
-maxvelocity(body,m)
+x = zero_motion_state(body,m)
+maxvelocity(body,x,m)
 ````

+The first element of the output is the maximum velocity,
+the second is the index on which it occurs, the third is the time
+at which it occurs, and the fourth is the body on which it occurs.

 ## Time-varying PDE functions